Why Broken Links Matter - How to Find & Quickly Fix Them?

 Incorrect URL

 Another issue that can lead to errors is a malformed URL, often resulting in a 400 Bad Request error.
-In contrast to a 404, which is the result of a missing page, a 400 error happens when there is a problem with the URL that prevents the server from understanding the request.
+A 404 error occurs when a page is missing.
+In contrast, a 400 error happens when there’s an issue with the URL that prevents the server from understanding the request.

 Usually, a typo occurs when the link is added to a website or when a user writes the URL incorrectly in their browser.
 For instance, if you intended to connect to a product page like "website.com/white-top," but accidentally included an extra character, like "website.com/white-to%p," the server would be unable to process the incorrect URL, and the link would show a 400 error.